MineEric64/BetterLiveScreen/README.md

 you can share screen with original source and max to 60fps.

-also you can share the screen including audio!
+also you can share the screen including the specific program's audio!

+sharing the screen including the whole program's audio?
+Of Course!

 and it's free!!